golfomania/Plugin_Thunderbird_FilterBySender/INSTALL.md

 ## Usage

-### Method 1: Filter Button

-1. Open any email in your inbox
-2. Look for the **"Filter Sender"** button near the sender's email address
-3. Click the button to automatically filter all emails from that sender

-### Method 2: Context Menu
+### How to Use

-1. Right-click on any email in your message list
+1. **Right-click** on any email in your message list
-2. Select **"Filter all emails from this sender"**
+2. Select **"Filter all emails from this sender"** from the context menu
-3. The filter will be applied automatically
+3. The quick filter will be automatically populated with the sender's email address

-### Method 3: Toolbar Button (Fallback)

-If the inline button doesn't appear:

-1. Look for the filter icon in the message toolbar
-2. Click it while viewing an email to filter by that sender
+4. All emails from that sender will be displayed

+The extension uses Thunderbird's built-in Quick Filter bar to show results.
+You'll see the filter applied in the filter area, showing only emails from the selected sender.

 ## Troubleshooting